Fascinating Facts About Small-Yellow-Birds You Should Know

 Pine warbler perched on tree branch with olive green back yellow throat and white belly

-The Pine Warbler Is A Sturdy Little Bird That Often Blends Into The Pine Forests It Inhabits.
-Males Have Olive Backs And Bright Yellow Throats And Breasts While Females Are Paler.
-True To Their Name They Are Strongly Associated With Pine Woodlands Where They Forage For Insects And Seeds.
-Unlike Many Other Warblers Pine Warblers Frequently Visit Backyard Feeders Especially Those Offering Suet Mealworms Or Sunflower Seeds.
+The Pine Warbler Is One Of The Most Resilient Small Yellow Birds Found Across North America Often Blending Perfectly Into The Pine Forests It Calls Home.
+Males Display Olive Backs And Bright Yellow Throats And Breasts While Females Show Softer Shades Of The Same Colors.
+True To Their Name They Are Closely Tied To Pine Woodlands Where They Forage For Insects And Seeds.
+Unlike Many Other Warblers Pine Warblers Often Visit Backyard Feeders Especially Those Offering Suet Mealworms Or Sunflower Seeds.

 Prothonotary Warbler